bKiraly/DHBW_WISCI16_Notes/MD/Accounting.md

 > In a **suspense account** we use the *normal amount* as the basis, and adjust based on that.

-Underproduction leads to underabsorption and needs to be written off as an expense.
+Underproduction leads to under absorption and needs to be written off as an expense.
 These are used in conjunction with the *budget* of the company to determine the actual production.
 This can be applied for manufacturing costs among others.

 #### Inventory balances and stock theft